Pamela Lang

 Full letter of recommendation available on request.

-Sep 2016 – Jul 2019 Alliance Advisors Hired onto the phones at Alliance as they were building a remote outreach department.
+Sep 2016 – Jul 2019 Alliance Advisors.
+Hired onto the phones at Alliance as they were building a remote outreach department.
 Within months I was promoted to their first remote supervisor, running a team of 20 to 40 outbound agents.
-Built the day-to-day systems that kept agents on calls instead of waiting on me.
+The brunt of my day was call-listening QA, scoring agents against a quality scorecard, and I built the day-to-day systems that kept agents on calls instead of waiting on me.

 The company was standing up a remote outreach department and had no internal model for how the supervisor role should look.
-I brought what had worked in brick-and-mortar and adapted it for remote.
+I brought what had worked in brick-and-mortar and adapted it for a fully remote team spread across multiple U.S. time zones.

 • On-the-phones onboarding.
 After their initial training, new agents were assigned to me and onboarded on live calls with me for their first week.